-If you are successful following the selection process you will receive a conditional offer and we will start progressing your pre-appointment checks which includes; vetting, Medical, references and a fitness test.
+If you are successful following the selection process you will receive a conditional offer and we will start progressing your pre-appointment checks which includes; vetting, medical and references.
 Until these checks are complete you should not hand in your notice with your current employer.